w3f/polkadot-wiki/docs/learn/learn-parachains.md

 chain.
 A blockchain is a
 [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) (DAG) of state transitions, where every added block can be viewed as the head of the chain or fork with cumulative state.
 All paths through the DAG terminate at the Genesis Block.
-A blockchain is a tree as each block can have only one parent.
+A blockchain is a tree, as each block can have only one parent.

-A blockchain network is made of nodes that have a view of many forks of the chain, and must decide which fork to follow.
+A blockchain network is made of nodes that have a view of many forks of the chain and must decide which fork to follow.
 To construct the parachain host we need to answer two categories of questions addressed by two different components: